Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 "Verily it is said...
 Ouroboros abhor this world.
 You must be erased, lest this world be destroyed."

-Eunie: "We don't 'abhor' anything! **Do you realize how many battles we've fought and won for Keves?
+Eunie couldn't continued listening, "We don't 'abhor' anything! **Do you realize how many battles we've fought and won for Keves?
 We've served you our whole lives.
 And now this bollocks?!**"

 Noah: "**Your Majesty!
 Please!**"

 "You say you fight for Keves?
 That you've served _us_?
 Are you certain?
 Rather it seems... you have been fighting for yourselves and none other."
-The group gasped at the new insight, including Mio and the others.
+The group gasped at the new insight{{footnote: A different way to view the same situation.}}, including Mio and the others.
 She continued, "You cling to life in your desperation.
 That is why you have fought.
 Unchecked, Ouroboros will lead this world to ruin.
 Now, by my authority, you shall perish."

-Noah gave up convincing her, too disappointed, just like Ethel being disappointed, "So...
+Noah gave up convincing her, too disappointed, just like Ethel being disappointed before, "So...
 That's it?
 That's your verdict, then?"

 N cut in, "It is not Her Majesty's 'verdict'.
 'Tis the will of the world."